novemberisms/brinevector/README.md

 -   `inverse`
 -   `copy`
 ### length
-You can access the length of a vector with `.length`.
+You can access the length of a vector with `.length` or by using the lua `#` operator.
 Thus if you have

 ```lua
 local myVec = Vector(3,4)
 ```